 Thanks to the Gulf Stream, Scandinavia is warmer than one might expect.
 Oslo and most of Norway are considered to have a mild climate, but it can fluctuate greatly from year to year in the northern regions.

 An interesting phenomenon in most parts of Scandinavia is the occurrence of the Midnight Sun and Polar Night.
 The seasons greatly determine the length of day and night.
-In midwinter, you can only expect about 5-7 hours of daylight in the Oslo region.
+In midwinter, you can only expect about 5 to 7 hours of daylight in the Oslo region.

 Daylight gets its own back in the summer, with little nighttime darkness, while summer prevails.